 However, I think most confident and mature guys are able to get past that.
 After all, a lot of guys are also intimidated by women who are smarter, more educated, or have a higher-paying or more prestigious job than they do; it’s an insecurity thing.
 But guys who have their own life together usually can appreciate a woman who does her own thing with confidence, and even if he doesn’t “get it” he respects her interests.
 And in my opinion, those are best kind of guys to date anyway.

 Hilarious!
 I read that article too!
 I was laughing, telling my husband about the article… and I will say… I don’t wear too many long playsuits… b/c he hates them on me!!!
-They really aren’t flattering on anyone… but when I see them on a girl… I am in love(: Besides the playsuit, my husband loves my wacky style… it is part of me(:posted about 3 years ago
+They really aren’t flattering on anyone… but when I see them on a girl… I am in love(: Besides the playsuit, my husband loves my wacky style… it is part of me(:posted over 6 years ago

 I totally agree with murasakineko: I am my own woman, I form my own image and look and I am in control of how I present myself.
 My boyfriend fell in love with me and my ENTIRE person, so he should also love my appetite for weirder fashion.
 Most of the time he does, btw.
 He’ll just roll his eyes at me if I have something new AGAIN but he usually likes what I wear (even longer hemlines! :D).
 This means that the FEW times he really doesn’t like what I like, I might secondguess myself because maybe, just MAYBE something really just is ridiculous and not awesomely ridiculous.
 Most of the time I stand by my opinion though.
 Other people just don’t GET it :D as long as I enjoy myself and am able to express myself by fashion, I’m loving it.

 Having a weird style just shows my personality, just like being smart, educated, having a good job etc like Murasakineko said.
 I’m quite an outspoken girl and I can come across as arrogant, a lot of men are intimidated or put off by my strong opinions and my lack of patience with people who are slower than me.
-Thank god my boyfriend is a bit older and not as easily intimidated, he’s quite strongly opinionated himself :Dposted about 3 years ago
+Thank god my boyfriend is a bit older and not as easily intimidated, he’s quite strongly opinionated himself :Dposted over 6 years ago

 Since a man is defined by his job these days and a women by how she looks I think high fashion can often intimidate men.
 High fashion to me connotes power and males do not want to be dominated.
 I think most men probably would look beneath what you look like but you just know that some guys probably do shy away from fashionable women.
 This being said though I find it fascinating the differences between gender within society.

 Maybe they are just intimidated..
 My boyfriend laughs at me when I wear something too loud, edgy or according to him “weird”.
 I believe it’s not weird, it’s fashion, I just tell him, you guys have no taste.
 Then I’ll be laughing my ass off.
-Anyways, if he’s totally into you, he’ll accept you not for what you are wearing or what your fashion style is but because behind those fashionable outfits and fashion trend, there’s always a simple girl with a pure heart that lies within. :)posted almost 3 years ago
+Anyways, if he’s totally into you, he’ll accept you not for what you are wearing or what your fashion style is but because behind those fashionable outfits and fashion trend, there’s always a simple girl with a pure heart that lies within. :)posted over 6 years ago

 Sometimes my boyfriend is confused by my outfit and when I ask him if he likes it he’ll say something like “well not really, but I’m not exactly the expert on these things” which is fine.
 I know there are certain things he likes me in so sometimes I will wear them for him but mostly I just dress for myself and I know that even if he doesn’t like my outfit on any given day, it doesn’t change his opinion of me or anything ridiculous.

 It varies from guy to guy.
 Years back I dated a guy who tried to physically make me into something I was’nt and I resented him for that.
 He was in the night scene and he wanted me to look like a clubber with skin tight clothes and I’m not.
 If someone loves you for you then they will love your style if they understand it or not.
 I also dated guys who praised my style genuinely.
 I dated one guy who thought that if I dressed to fancy people would think he bought it so he wanted me to look bummy like him. i always bought or made my own clothes myself.
 That didnt work for me and I resented him.
 A guy must accept your style and you.
 If you dress to nice you may intimidate a guy, if you dress too bummy he’ll make fun of you.
 Its a tricky balance.
 Fashion intimidates people period.
-Men included.posted over 2 years ago
+Men included.posted almost 6 years ago

 I don’t know, we live in a world where there are the girls that wear nothing, or hardly nothing, and the ones that love to dress!!!!
 I believe I belong in the ones that love to dress… I think some guys may find it intimidating that we like to dress up, so sometimes they think it’s easier to go for an easier target, the ones that hardly wear anything.
 I’m not trying to hate on those girls, but I think it’s more classy when your underwear doesn’t show in a short dress.
 Guys are simple, so if anything more complex comes their way, most of them just give up and move onto the next one.
-I personally think that most guys won’t mind a girls love for fashion, my boyfriend doesn’t :)posted over 2 years ago
+I personally think that most guys won’t mind a girls love for fashion, my boyfriend doesn’t :)posted almost 6 years ago

 Make Her Feel Welcome with Chic Points